DJ2707/DJ2707/README.md

 - 👋 Hi, I’m Devalaplle Jayanth
 - 👀 I’m interested in Tech Field like Machine Engineering,Data Engineering and Web Development
 - 🌱 I’m currently learning Data Engineering and trying to to focus more deep in ML and Web Development
-- ⚡ Fun fact: Without failures and errors,there is nothing we can do engineering
+- ⚡ Fun fact: Without failures and errors,there is nothing we can do in engineering

 <!---
 DJ2707/DJ2707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.